 Side effects of lymph node surgery

-After removal of the lymph nodes, some side effects may occur in some individuals.
-These complications occur during or immediately after the ablation process, after a period that can range from a few days to several weeks, or late, from months to years, such as:
+After the removal of the lymph nodes, some side effects may occur in some individuals.
+These complications occur during or immediately after the ablation process, after a period that can range from a few days to several weeks, or later, from months to years, such as:

-• Stiffness and pain in the area: Difficulty moving neck, shoulders, or hips if lymph nodes in groin, armpits, or neck removed
+- Stiffness and pain in the area: Difficulty moving neck, shoulders, or hips if lymph nodes in groin, armpits, or neck are removed.

 After excision, pain can occur with tingling or numbness in the area of the wound, and it begins to disappear as the wound heals and the skin on the wound begins to peel off.